DDonts/test_exercise/README.md

 python app.py

 ## Usage
-Before first request, two tables(users and cases) will be created in in a manually created database.
+Before first request, three tables(users, cases and statuses) will be created in in a manually created database.
+"users" table contains user's usernames, encrypted passwords and ids of cases.
+"cases" table contains information about user's cases like name, description, start and end datetime, id of status.
+"statuses" table initializes on first request to API and contains 4 statuses of cases: New, Planned, In progress and Completed.

 #### Registration
     URL: http://{{server_url}}/register